-CEA launched electrical service to commercial and industrial customers during May and June 2021.
-To promote local businesses and drive engagement on opting up to CEA's 100% renewable energy service tier, CEA established its Green Impact Champions program.
-This program will encourage businesses to opt up to 100% renewable energy service in exchange for marketing and promotional support.
+To promote local businesses and drive engagement on opting up to CEA's 100% renewable energy service tier, CEA established its Green Impact Champions program and continues to market the program to increase enrollment.
+As of February 2024, CEA has 1,096 active Green Impact customers.
+The Green Impact program encourages businesses to opt up to 100% renewable energy service in exchange for marketing and promotional support.